inianantony/git_knowledge/README.md

+# Git intro

+Git was created by Linus Torvalds in 2005

 # Git Internal

 Git stores information in a map like structure with the content as the value and the SHA of the content as the key